: AutoOnInfo.net: The Guide to Past, Present and Future Automobile Quality

 Content Summary

-This page provides two rankings of the manufacturers of automobiles with more significant sales in North America from model year 1974 to 1979.
-Each ranking employs a different method of computation.
+This page provides two rankings of the manufacturers of automobiles with more significant sales in North America

 The statistics used in the computations for rating and ranking the car makers are those found within the April 1980 issue of Consumer Reports.
 The two sections providing the necessary statistics are CR's Some-Used-Car-Models-To-Avoid list and its reliability charts.
 Reliability is defined by the magazine as the infrequency of serious problems, which it measures annually by a subscriber survey.